rht-labs/tech-exercise/docs/1-the-manual-menace/2-argocd-101.md

 ![ArgoCD-Nordmart-review-detail](images/2-argocd-nordmart-review-argocd-app-details.png)

-8. You can verify the application is running and behaving as expected by navigating to Pods under Workloads section in your OpenShift Console.
+8. You can verify the application is running and behaving as expected by navigating to `Pods` under `Workloads` section in your `OpenShift Console`.

+  > Select the drop down and switch to `Administrator` view in the OpenShift console if you are not already there

 ![ArgoCD-Nordmart-review-detail](images/2-argocd-nordmart-review-pods.png)

-    Now go to Routes Under Networking tab.
-Visit `nordmart-review-ui` URL.
+9. Now go to `Networking` > `Routes` and click the `location` uri to visit `nordmart-review-ui` website.

 ![ArgoCD-Nordmart-review-detail](images/2-argocd-nordmart-review-route.png)